NASA-SW-VnV/ikos/doc/install/3.0/UBUNTU_22.04.md

-Install IKOS dependencies on Ubuntu 20.04
+Install IKOS dependencies on Ubuntu 22.04
 =========================================

-**NOTE: These instructions are for IKOS 3.0 with LLVM 9 and are not actively maintained.
-Please see the main [README.md](../../../README.md)**

-Here are the steps to install the required dependencies of IKOS on **[Ubuntu 20.04 LTS (Focal Fossa)](http://releases.ubuntu.com/20.04/)**.
+Here are the steps to install the required dependencies of IKOS on **[Ubuntu 22.04 LTS (Jammy Jellyfish)](http://releases.ubuntu.com/22.04/)**.

 First, make sure your system is up-to-date: